 Thomas Mann speaks in favour of the Weimar Republic (1922)

-A report on the French Ruhr occupation (1923)
+A report on the French Ruhr occupation (January 1923)

-The British ambassador on the occupation of the Ruhr (1923)
+The British ambassador on the occupation of the Ruhr (January 1923)

-An anonymous view about German hyperinflation (1923)
+An anonymous German view about the government and hyperinflation (1923)

-Friedrich Kroner on shopping under hyperinflation (1923)
+Friedrich Kroner on the problems of shopping under hyperinflation (August 1923)

 Stefan Zweig recalls the 1923 hyperinflation (1943)

-Joseph Roth describes a visit to the German Reichstag (1924)
+Journalist Joseph Roth describes a visit to the German Reichstag (1924)

 Hindenburg’s remarks on becoming president (1925)